cacheflowe/ctd-creative-coding/classes/class-01.md

 * Get an IDE that's good for your language of choice
   * [VS Code](https://code.visualstudio.com/) is a popular choice for web and general development
-  * Processing comes with it's own IDE, and p5js has the online editor
+  * p5js has the online editor, and other apps like Processing may come with their very own IDE
   * Other languages often have specific IDEs and tools that work with that language
 * Type your code into text files
+  * Or connect nodes in a node editor
 * Compile or run your program

 ## 📋 What is "creative" code?